Skylar Analytics: Data Visualization and Data Exploration

 Download this manual as a PDF file

-The Data Visualization component of Skylar Analytics contains dashboards and charts based on data gathered by Skylar AI.
-Data Visualization is achieved using a ScienceLogic-hosted instance of Apache Superset or with your own third party tool.
+The Data Visualization component of Skylar Analytics contains dashboards and charts based on data gathered by Skylar AI and SL1.
+To display these dashboards and charts, Data Visualization uses a ScienceLogic-hosted instance of Apache Superset.
+The data for the dashboards and charts includes metrics for file systems, network interfaces, and all Dynamic Applications, with more metrics planned for future Skylar and SL1updates.

 What is Data Visualization?